NOTE: Only Company Administrators and Team Managers can create Tournaments.

 Configure the tournament by uploading a picture, giving it a name, description, language/framework.

-Choose an image for your tournament or drag and drop one into place.
+Choose an image for your tournament.

 Give the tournament a description to let participants know what it's all about.
 Include specific details about the tournament or training event related to it.